clustericious/Test-Clustericious-Cluster/README.md

     use strict;
     use warnings;
     use Test::Clustericious::Cluster;
-    use Test::More;
+    use Test2::Bundle::More;
     BEGIN {
-      plan skip_all => 'test requires Clustericious 0.9925'
+      skip_all 'test requires Clustericious 0.9925'
         unless eval q{ use Clustericious 1.00; 1 };
-      plan skip_all => 'test requires PlugAuth::Lite'
+      skip_all 'test requires PlugAuth::Lite'
         unless eval q{ use PlugAuth::Lite 0.30; 1 };
     };